Education teaches content. It doesn’t teach thinking.

 Choose one.
 Don’t calculate.
 Don’t overthink.

 Most people can choose.
-But, fewer can justify the choice without collapsing into intuition, vibes, or fear.
-That isn’t a lack of intelligence.
+But, fewer can justify the choice without resorting to intuition, 'vibes', or fear.

-It’s a lack of structure: a first-principles way to reason about risk, uncertainty, tradeoffs, and consequences.
-This is where “being smart” stops helping.
+The problem here is a lack of structure: a first-principles way to reason about risk, uncertainty, tradeoffs, and consequences.“Being smart” is not helpful if there's no system to apply it in.

 What we teach